Des-q: a quantum algorithm to provably speedup retraining of decision trees: Tree construction with Des-q

-Similarly, using the results of Lemma~\ref{Thm:KP-tree}, we also have the following two Lemmas to load the elements of the columns of the matrix $X$ which correspond to the feature vectors, and also to load the elements of the label vector $Y$, \begin{lemma}[Superposition over example columns] Let $X \in \mathbb{R}^{N \times d}$ be a given dataset.
-Then there exists a classical data structure to store the columns of $X$ given by feature vectors $x^{(j)}:= (x_{1j}, \cdots, x_{Nj}), j \in [d]$ with the memory and time requirement to create the data structure being $\mathcal{O}(Nd \log^2(Nd))$ such that, there is a quantum algorithm with access to the data structure which can perform the following unitary (and also in superposition) in time $T = \mathcal{O}(\text{poly}\log (Nd))$,
+\begin{proof} We provide proof of this lemma in Appendix~\ref{App:proof_data_load}. \end{proof} Similarly, using the results of Lemma~\ref{Thm:KP-tree}, we also have the following two Lemmas to load the elements of the columns of the matrix $X$ which correspond to the feature vectors, and also to load the elements of the label vector $Y$. \begin{lemma}[Superposition over example columns] Let $X \in \mathbb{R}^{N \times d}$ be a given dataset.
+Then there exists a classical data structure to store the columns of $X$ given by feature vectors $x^{(j)}:= (x_{1j}, \cdots, x_{Nj}), j \in [d]$ with the memory and time requirement to create the data structure being $\mathcal{O}(Nd \log^2(Nd))$ such that, there is a quantum algorithm with access to the data structure which can perform the following unitary (and also in superposition)